-Brands: select blogger partners based on quality of content and engagement — bigger is not always better.
-Build community around great product and high quality content.
+Brands: select blogger partners based on the quality of content and engagement — bigger is not always better.
+Build a community around great product and high-quality content.

 Build Your Story: to paraphrase designer Paul Smith, “there is a story in everything you do.
 If you can’t find one, look again.”